tedneward/Research/content/reading/business/platform-revolutions.md

 ***Iterative improvement: The Anti-Design principle*** Platforms cannot be entirely planned--they also emerge; platforms characterized by activity controlled by the users, not bythe owners/managers.
 Platform designers should always leave room for serendipitous discoveries, as suers often lead the way to where design should evolve.
 Close monitoring of user behavior reveals unexpected patterns, some of which may suggest fruitful new ideas for value creation.
 Best platforms allow for user quirks & are open enough to gradually incorporate such quirks.

+# 4. Disruption
-# 4. Disruption: How Platforms Conquer and Transform Traditional Industries
+*How Platforms Conquer and Transform Traditional Industries*

 Platform concept is not new--farmer's markets, stock markets, etc. What's new is digital technology enabling reach.

 ***Capsule history of digitial disruption***